SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/language.md

 - `current` - the current language code
 - `languages_path` - the path to the languages.yml file (defaults to data/sources/languages.yml)
 - `event_name` - the name of the event to trigger when the language is changed
-- `icon` - the name of the icon to use for the dropdown menu (defaults to fa-solid fa-language)
+- `icon` - the name of the icon to use for the dropdown menu (defaults to fa-solid fa-language fa-xl)
+- `extra_class` - additional classes to add to the link

 **Returns**: